 This did not sit well AT ALL with our pastor at that time, no longer Brother Murray E. Burr, but another faithful member of the religious cabal that I won’t name.
 Apparently, my brother dating a sinner was one thing.
 My doing it was quite another, for, if we married, I’d be forced to go over there to his church.
 As my pastor explained to me, as I sobbed, they were allowed to watch TV, and how was that okay for any man or woman of God?

 I eventually broke up with poor Dimples, breaking both our tiny little Pentecostal hearts, but not before my pastor launched a three-month sermon entitled “The Other Pentecostals” in which he claimed that God would laugh as he threw them all into hell.

 Now, at this point, Steph and I were thick as thieves, and I was hanging out with her youth group more than my own, and I was just not having that.
 The “Other Pentecostals,” as my pastor labeled them, were no different than my own church people, hardworking people just trying to get by like everyone else.
 I could not picture God laughing as he threw them in hell.

 After that sermon series, Mazzio’s Pizza became extremely segregated and WAY less fun.

-And that was pretty much the beginning of when I began to lose faith in that faith and that church and that pastor.
-Twelve years later he resigned in disgrace after cheating on his dying wife with my cousin’s wife, and I’m mostly disappointed by what a fucking cliché that is.
+And that was pretty much the beginning of when I began to lose faith in that pastor and that church.
+Twelve years later, he resigned in disgrace after cheating on his dying wife with my cousin’s wife, and I’m mostly disappointed by what a fucking cliché that is.

 Funny how a Halloween costume 20 years later can bring up all these memories, and WHY THE FUCK IS MORTAL KOMBAT STILL A THING?
 IT IS OLD AS DIRT, YA’LL.